chastitywhiterose/Chad/Chad-Story.md

 He called Matt, Luke, and John.
 Of course, they spread the word to everyone else in the small town that on August 2nd, Chad would be playing as the team captain as usual.
 Luke's father, Levi, was the coach for the town's team and the biggest sports fan there was, so people quickly found out about the event.

-In the meantime, Matt greatly improved his soccer game skills thanks to his practicing weekly with Chad.
-Chad complimented him greatly.
+In the meantime, Matt greatly improved his soccer game skills thanks to his practice with Chad.

 Chad: I see you have really improved with your kicking aim.
 Are you ready for a challenge?

 Matt: What kind of challenge did you have in mind?